The Illuminatus! Trilogy: Influence

-The infamous 1980s computer hacker Karl Koch was heavily influenced by The Illuminatus!
+The 1980s computer hacker Karl Koch was heavily influenced by The Illuminatus!
 Trilogy.
 Besides adopting the pseudonym "Hagbard" from the character Hagbard Celine, he also named his computer "FUCKUP", after a computer designed and built by that character.
 He was addicted to cocaine and became extremely paranoid, convinced he was fighting the Illuminati like his literary namesake.
 In 1987 he wrote a rambling seven-page "hacking manifesto of sorts, complete with his theories on Hagbard Celine and the Illuminati".
 The 1998 German motion picture 23 told a dramatized version of his story; Robert Anton Wilson appeared as himself.

 A card game, Illuminati, inspired by the trilogy, was created by Steve Jackson Games.
 Using the Illuminatus! books as "spiritual guides but not as actual source material", it incorporated competing conspiracies of the Bavarian Illuminati and Discordians and others, though no characters or groups specific to the novels.
 A trading card game (Illuminati: New World Order) and role-playing game supplement (GURPS Illuminati) followed.
 The instruction booklets' bibliographies praise the novel and Wilson particularly, calling Illuminatus! in part "required reading for any conspiracy buff".
 Robert Shea provided a four-paragraph introduction to the rulebook for the Illuminati Expansion Set 1 (1983), in which he wrote, "Maybe the Illuminati are behind this game.
 They must be—they are, by definition, behind everything."
 Despite this initial involvement, Wilson later criticized some of these products for exploiting the Illuminatus! name without paying royalties (taking advantage of what he viewed as a legal loophole).